Spriggan Mark 2: Re-Terraform Project: Development and release

 Spriggan Mark 2: Re-Terraform Project was created by Compile, which was primarily known for their vertical shooters.
 It was produced by Masamitsu Niitani, with Yuichi Toyama taking the role of planner, programmer and scenario writer.
 Toyama had previously worked as designer and planner for MUSHA and Seirei Senshi Spriggan with Kazuyuki Nakashima, who acted as the game's map and sprite designer.
 Character designs were handled by Hiroki Kodama, while the music was scored by Keiji Takeuchi.
 Toyama stated that the project originally started as a sequel to MUSHA, with Niitani asking the staff to make a game featuring Greg Erwin (a pilot who is shot down in the introductory sequence of MUSHA) as the protagonist.
-Toyama gathering the crew around him and had approximatedly ten months to ship a finished product, with the team's goal being to make an anime-style shooter where characters would speak to the player during gameplay.
+Toyama gathered the crew around him and had approximately ten months to ship a finished product, with the team's goal being to make an anime-style shooter where characters would speak to the player during gameplay.
 Toyama wrote the scenario in between programming, which led him to "crunch time", but the team had time to finish everything.
 In the middle of development, a staffer commented that the game had no relation with the previous entry, which led to the team tiying Spriggan Mark 2 with both MUSHA and Spriggan via martian imagery.
 Toyama has since regarded it as one of his favorite titles he developed for consoles.
 After Spriggan Mark 2, Toyama would join Raizing (now Eighting), a Japanese game developer founded by former Naxat Soft and Compile staff who worked on the Aleste series.

 Spriggan Mark 2: Re-Terraform Project was first released for the PC Engine Super CD-ROM² by Naxat Soft in Japan on May 1, 1992.
 The game was re-released for the Wii's Virtual Console in Japan on January 13, 2009.
 The title was included in both the Japanese and western variants of the PC Engine Mini console in 2020, marking its first official appearance in North American and European regions.